 More Ways to Use Your Kitchenaid Mixer Attachments

 There’s nothing like a big bowl of ice cream on a hot summer day.
 It’s even better when you’ve made it yourself.
 Luckily, the Kitchenaid mixer makes that pretty easy to do.
-Whether you like vanilla, chocolate, strawberry, or something more exotic (like fig!), just follow the recipes below to learn how to make your own fresh ice cream with your mixer’s ice cream attachment.
+Whether you like vanilla, chocolate, strawberry, or something more exotic (like fig!), just follow the Kitchenaid ice cream attachment recipes below to learn how to make fresh ice cream right in your own home.

 You can make about 2 quarts of ice cream, sherbet, or sorbet in only 25 minutes or so.
 Freeze the bowl, make the ice cream recipe, put it together, turn the mixer on, add the ice cream mixture, and mix until it starts to freeze.
 Then transfer to your freezer to freeze more solidly.

 Oh, but first, before you do anything else, do as the first reviewer recommends and carefully black out all the calorie and fat information in the recipe guide!

 (One more important note, this attachment is designed to fit US mixers made after 1990).